Stellar kinematics of dwarf galaxies from multi-epoch spectroscopy: application to Triangulum II: Conclusions

 \section{Conclusions}

-We have found orbital parameters for the Tri~II binary star member, making it the second binary star within a ultra-faint dwarf with an orbital solution after Her-3 in Hercules Dwarf \citep{koch2014}.
+We have found orbital parameters for the Tri~II binary star member, {\it Star46}.
+This is now the second binary star within an ultra-faint dwarf with an orbital solution after Her-3 in Hercules Dwarf \citep{koch2014}.
 In doing so, we have demonstrated a method of accounting for binary star systems in velocity dispersion calculations that does not demand the removal of such systems.
 We also see that using our binary model when unnecessary, such as with non-binary stars, not only adds lengthy computation time, but can lead to an overestimation of velocity error.

 The classification of Tri~II as either an ultra-faint dwarf or globular cluster remains an open question.
 Though the use of this model has offered an improved analysis of the dwarf galaxy, we were unable to resolve a velocity dispersion that would confirm the existence of a dark matter halo in Tri~II.
 However, \cite{kirby2017} found a metallicity dispersion of $\sigma([\rm Fe/H]) = 0.53^{+0.38}_{-0.12} \rm dex$ when including all available metallicity measurements for the dataset.
-They make clear that this value relies on the membership two stars (labelled {\it Star31} and {\it Star46} in this analysis), one of which was the now confirmed binary star ({\it Star46}).
-The {\it Gaia} proper motions of both stars confirm that they are Tri~II members (Figure \ref{fig:proper_motion}).
-We briefly tested performing the same $\sigma([\rm Fe/H])$ calculation while including MMT metallicities.
-In doing so, we assumed the existence of another zero-point offset which was determined using the non-outlier offset model described in Section \ref{sec:offset} with the two stars that are in the overlap of the MMT and Keck catalogues.
-We found that the inclusion of MMT measurements did not significantly impact the resulting dispersion where the difference after inclusion was $\lesssim 0.03 \rm ~dex$ from the previous value.
+They make clear that metallicity dispersion relied on the membership two stars, {\it Star31} and {\it Star46}, despite knowing that {\it Star46} is in a binary system.
+The {\it Gaia} proper motions of both stars confirm that they are Tri~II members \citep[Figure \ref{fig:proper_motion}; also see][and Pace et al. 2022 in prep.]{mcconnachie2020updated}.
+We briefly tested performing the same $\sigma([\rm Fe/H])$ calculation while including the new MMT metallicities.
+We found that the inclusion of MMT measurements did not significantly impact the resulting dispersion where the difference after inclusion was $\lesssim 0.03 \rm ~dex$ from the previous value (See Appendix \ref{appendix: feh_disp}).
 This metallicity dispersion greatly strengthens the case for Tri~II's classification as a dwarf galaxy, indicating the system is embedded in a dark matter halo \citep{willman_strader2012}.